cms636/cms636.github.io/_posts/2015-02-25-how-automation-in-big-data-can-go-wrong.md

 boyd and Crawford's "Siz Provocations for Big Data" makes very valid points on the problems that arise when the automated, dehumanized field of Big Data is applied to humanistic databases.
 In particular

-The (Limiting) Effects of Automation on Human Knowledge As someone directly involved in automation of many scientific procedures and computations, I believe that it is
+The (Limiting) Effects of Automation on Human Knowledge As someone directly involved with an automation-based project, I believe that automated procedures are extremely useful for  both efficiency and simplification of many difficult or time-consuming tasks.
+However there's a catch: you need to know exactly what you're doing and what you're doing and what you want.
+In the case of collection and analysis of large sets of humanities data this is rarely the case, mainly because the collected data is often extremely versatile, and research questions are rarely quantitative.
+Since big data automation is limited by the  computation